bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 ![enablement](../../public/images/syscall_unit_test/aarch64_ilp32_architecture.png)

 ## Why we need unit test for ILP32?
-### There are actually lots of choices for a new api
+### There are actually lots of choices to be made for a new api
 *   The definition of basic type in userspace
 *   Argument passing
 *   Sanitize register contents